Pesto Panna Cotta, a savoury take on a sweet classic, served as a starter or as an amuse-bouche.

-- Pour half the milk in a very shallow dish and sprinkle the gelatine all over and leave to soak for 15 minutes.
+- Pour half the milk in a very shallow dish and sprinkle the gelatine all over and leave to soak for a good 20 minutes.

-- While the gelatine is soaking, get your other ingredients ready.
-Slice the peppers and pick the basil leaves that you will be using for the topping.
+- While the gelatine is soaking, get your topping ingredients ready.

-- Take it off the heat and add the gelatine mix and beat to mix thoroughly.
+- Take it off the heat and add the gelatine mix and beat with a whisk or fork to mix thoroughly.

-- Add the pesto, salt and pepper and stir.
+- Add the pesto, salt and pepper and stir well.

-- Pour into your mould of choice and place straight into the fridge and let set overnight or a medium of 6 hours.
+- Pour into your mould or glass of choice and place straight into the fridge and let set overnight or a minimum of 6 hours.